samjaninf/OFN-User-Guide---Master/basic-features/shopfront/payment-methods.md

 **Taking further payment**

 If you need to take additional payment from a customer because they have further balance due,  you can create an invoice in Stripe.
 The customer will get sent an email asking for them to pay with Credit/Debit card.
-This won't be communicated to OFN, so you'll need to mark the payment off manually.
+This won't be communicated to Harvest To Order, so you'll need to mark the payment off manually.

 ![](../../.gitbook/assets/image%20%2831%29.png)
 {% endtab %}

 {% tab title="Pin Payments" %}
 For Pin Payments you only require your API key.
-You need to set up an account with Pin Payments first, and can get a discount by signing up as an OFN member \([https://pin.net.au/partners/open-food-network/signup](https://pin.net.au/partners/open-food-network/signup)\)
+You need to set up an account with Pin Payments first, and can get a discount by signing up as an Harvest To Order member \([https://pin.net.au/partners/open-food-network/signup](https://pin.net.au/partners/open-food-network/signup)\)

 **API Key:**Enter your “Live Secret API Key’ here – you can find this in your PinPayments account \(see below\).
 First from your account, select API Keys.
-Then once you have generated an API key, copy the ‘Live Secret API Key’ and paste it into the API key field in OFN.
+Then once you have generated an API key, copy the ‘Live Secret API Key’ and paste it into the API key field in Harvest To Order.

 ![](../../.gitbook/assets/api-keys.png)